Swimming at the 1912 Summer Olympics – Men's 100 metre freestyle: Semifinals

 Further confusion struck the semifinals.
 Under the belief that the second round of the competition had been the semifinals, the American swimmers did not appear for the third round.
 This led to both semifinals being essentially walkovers, as the first had three swimmers and the second only one.
 Since the top two swimmers of each and the fastest third-place swimmer would advance, all four competitors had secured a place in the final before entering the water.
-Longworth swam in the first heat, despite suffering from what the official report referred to as "suppuration in the head".
+Longworth swam in the first heat, despite suffering from what the official report referred to as "suppuration in the head", after swimming in a local bay and receiving a severe ear infection.

-The jury for the swimming events met and determined that a third heat should be held under special rules.
+Healy met with the organisers and argued for the Americans to be allowed to swim in their own heat, due to a belief that any win without Kahanamoku competing, would be a hollow victory.
+The jury for the event then met and determined that a third heat should be held under special rules.
 If the winner of the extra heat were to beat the time set by the third-place swimmer of the first heat (1:06.2, a stiff pace but one which all three Americans had beat during the quarterfinals), he and the second-place finisher would advance.
 If the mark were not bettered, none of the swimmers from the third heat would advance.
 Massa, who had missed the quarterfinals due to a misunderstanding, was also allowed to start in the extra semifinal.

 In the third heat, Kahanamoku not only beat Longworth's time, thus qualifying himself and Huszagh for the final, but bettered his own Olympic record which he had set in the first round.
 Huszagh out-touched McGillivray by a "hand's breadth" to take second place and the final qualification spot, though both finished well behind Kahanamoku and their own previous times.
 Massa did not finish the race.